UNLOCK FREE TRAINING

 As discussed, you do not need a Missouri real estate license to engage in wholesale real estate practices in the state.
 However, without a license, you need to be the principal buyer on the contract.

-license to wholesale real estate legally in Missouri
+Wholesaling real estate in Missouri

 In order to ensure that the process goes smoothly, it's important to have knowledge regarding how homes are bought and sold in Missouri.

-For those interested in wholesaling houses, the fastest and easiest way may be to obtain a Missouri real estate license
+For those interested in wholesaling houses, the fastest and easiest way may be to obtain a Missouri real estate license.

 Is Co-Wholesaling Real Estate Legal In Missouri?